cnord/doc-gsm-devices/eng/nord/06-03-config-zones.md

 * if a faulty zone is detected, the device refuses to arming;
 * if a zone is detected in the alarm, the device also refuses to arming;
 * if there are no faulty or alarming zones, the device is armed and starts c
-* ounting the delay on the exit, if there is one.
+* counting the delay on the exit, if there is one.

 The arming event (**E401**) is generated immediately upon arming, before the start of the delay on the exit, if it exist.
 The event arguments are the number of the armed partition, and also the number of the user who performed the arming.